CEDARS-NLP/CEDARS/docs/upload_file_format.md

 # Upload File Format

 > To upload patient data to CEDARS an admin can upload a file on the Upload File page.
-Below are the details describing the file requirements.
+Below are the details describing the file requirements and upload process.

+## 1. File Upload Process

+To make use of this software, we will first need to upload some medical records to the database.
+To do this, you can click on the dropdown menu on the top right of the page.
+From here you can select the "Upload Data" option.
+This will redirect you to a page where you can select a file with the data from your computer by clicking the "Choose File" button.

-## 1. File Type
+## 2. File Type

 CEDARS can accept tabular data stored in one of the the following file formats :